kimmobrunfeldt/squint/README.md

   COMMON OPTIONS

       --help                       Shows this help message
-      --include-hash               When enabled, URL hashes are not ignored when crawling.
-Default: false --include-search-query       When enabled, URL search queries are not ignored when crawling.
-Default: false --trailing-slash-mode        Options: preserve, remove, add.
-Default: preserve --puppeteer-launch-mode      Options: launch, connect.
+      --puppeteer-launch-mode      Options: launch, connect.
 Default: launch
       --puppeteer-launch-options   Puppeteer .launch or .connect options in JS.
 Default: {"headless":true}
-      --after-goto                 Custom JS code that will be run after Puppeteer page.goto has been called.
-                                   (page: Puppeteer.Page) => Promise<void>
-      --after-page                 Custom JS code that will be run after Puppeteer page has been created.
-                                   (page: Puppeteer.Page) => Promise<void>
+      --include-hash               When enabled, URL hashes are not ignored when crawling.
+Default: false --include-search-query       When enabled, URL search queries are not ignored when crawling.
+Default: false --should-visit               Custom JS function that can limit which links the crawler follows.
+                                   This is an AND filter on top of all other filters.
+                                   (
+                                     urlToVisit: url.URL,
+                                     hrefDetails: { currentUrl: string, href: string },
+                                     visited: Set<string>,
+                                     config: Config
+                                   ) => boolean
+      --trailing-slash-mode        Options: preserve, remove, add.
+Default: preserve

   COMPARE & SCREENSHOT

       -w --width             Viewport width for Puppeteer.
 Default: 1280 -h --height            Viewport height for Puppeteer.
 Default: 800 --paths-file           File of URL paths.
 One path per line.
-      --selector             Selector for document.querySelector.
-The first found element is used. page.waitForSelector is called to ensure the element is visible.
+      --selector             Takes screenshot from a single element.
+Selector for document.querySelector. page.waitForSelector is called to ensure the element is visible.
-      --selector-js          Selector that uses JS to dig an element. (page: Puppeteer.Page) => HTMLElement --screenshot-options   Puppeteer .screenshot options in JS.
+      --selector-js          Takes screenshot from a single element.
+Selector as JS function that digs an element.
+                             (page: Puppeteer.Page) => HTMLElement
+      --screenshot-options   Puppeteer .screenshot options in JS.
 Overrides other options.
+      --after-goto           Custom JS function that will be run after Puppeteer page.goto has been called.
+                             (page: Puppeteer.Page) => Promise<void>
+      --after-page           Custom JS function that will be run after Puppeteer page has been created.
+                             (page: Puppeteer.Page) => Promise<void>

   COMPARE